nab-in/bugs-core/README.md

 ## Description
-Review and Kill bugs in realtime with coworkers
+Review and kill bugs in realtime with coworkers
 ## Installation

 ```bash